How Link Building Really Works in 2022

-I do not write a lot about link building in 2021.
-When I do I try to expand the concept usually or at least question it.
+I won’t write a lot about link building in 2022.
+I did for many years and attempted to expand the concept usually.

-The issue with the term link building is that it doesn’t go away.
+The term link building is that it doesn’t go away.
 No matter how often I and other people say that you have to

 people both from the SEO industry and clients will always want you to build links or write about it.

 Thus it’s important to update your view on what link building actually means in 2022 and beyond.

 It’s not what is used to be many years ago when the term was coined.